stratevision/red5pro-conference-host/README.md

 sudo chmod +r ~/<nodejs-server>/cert/*
 ```

+>  (note: the number will increment as you renew, i.e., fullchain1.pem --> fullchain2.pem, etc.

 Your index.js file then needs to be modified with the full path to the certificate and privateKey files (replace with the appropriate paths):

 ```js